RedIN3rds/Reds-Funkin-Mod-Loader/README.md

 To load a mod

 	1. Unzip mod, making sure it works with this launcher
-	2. Open the folder that contains "data", "images", etc.
+	2. Open the folder that contains "data", "images", etc. using the button ".."
-	3. Copy the location of the mod from this point
+	3. Load the mod and enjoy!
-	4. Paste that into "Mod Directory" and hit load
-	5. Enjoy!
 --------------
 # Credits
 --------------